About us

 Goodman Philanthropies is a family-run philanthropy committed to enhancing economic mobility in the United States.

-Bennett Goodman himself is living proof that of the American promise of economic mobility, coming from very humble beginnings.
+Bennett Goodman himself is living proof of the American promise of economic mobility, coming from very humble beginnings.
 Today, he is a prominent American financier and co-founder of GSO Capital Partners, the credit investment arm of Blackstone.
 With a career spanning several decades in alternative asset management, Goodman has played a significant role in shaping the private credit and leveraged finance industries.
 Bennett & Meg Goodman, alongside their children Jared, Alex, and Julia, now see it as their duty to help ensure economic mobility is a reality for Americans still today through helping identify barriers to economic mobility, and develop and scale solutions through philanthropy

 Please see our Grants Portfolio for more detail on Goodman Philanthropies’ active grants currently.
 Beyond economic mobility, Meg & Bennett Goodman are also long-time supporters of the Whitney Museum of the American Art, Lincoln Center for the Performing Arts, New York Presbyterian Hospital & Health System, and various Jewish American causes.

-Leadership
+Our Leadership

 Pam Harder, Executive Director